EezyQuote/gradient-avatar/README.md

 Type: `string`

 The seed for the generated avatar.

 #### size

-Type: `number`
+Type: `number` | `string`

 The generated svg's size.
+Number default to `px` string required a measurement unit.

 #### Returns